 A Fire Protection-Life Safety (FLS) Assessment/Report was completed by Aon/Shirmer Fire Protection Engineering Corp. for the LBNF Project (7).

 Consistent with the FLS report, facility access and egress will be designed and provided in accordance with all applicable National Fire Protection Association (NFPA) Life Safety Codes and Standards including NFPA 520: Standard on Subterranean Spaces, which requires adequate egress in the event of an emergency.
 Egress paths for surface (service buildings) and underground facilities (tunnels and halls) have been conceptually designed to limit the travel paths to egress shafts, stairways, and safe/fire rated corridors to the exterior and surface to a safe gathering location.
-The specific egress routes are described in Chapter 5.5
+The specific egress routes are described in Section 5

 Facility fire detection and suppression systems, as well as personnel occupancy requirements, will be defined in accordance with NFPA 101: Life Safety Code.
 Fire alarm systems will be designed with a minimum standby power (battery) capacity.
 These batteries will be capable of maintaining the entire system in a non-alarm condition for 24 hours, and to 15 minutes in full-load alarm condition.
 Fire alarm/fire suppression systems for the LBNF Conventional Facilities will be designed in accordance with the applicable sections of the Fermilab Engineering Standards Manual which requires that facilities be equipped with a hard-wired, zoned, general evacuation fire alarm system that also includes: